 Paulo Monteiro was born in São Paulo, Brazil in 1961.
 He is a painter, sculpture and designer.
 In the 1980s, he was one of the founding members of the “Casa7” group with Carlito Carvalhosa, Nuno Ramos, Rodrigo Andrade and Fabio Miguez. which was important in the revival of painting in São Paulo.

 In his early years, Monteiro attended Colegio Equipe Secondary School together with the filmmaker Cao Hamburger, and the writers Augusto Massi and Arnaldo Antunes.
-Towards the end of the 1970s, he contributed comic strips to magazines from the subcultures of São Paulo including Boca and Almanak 80, as well as created front design covers for three unique editions of Papagaio.
-His drawings were influenced by Robert Crumb and George McManus.
-In 1981, after spending time at the studio of Sergio Fingermann and studying at the Faculdade de Belas Artes de São Paulo, he was impressed by the Philip Guston exhibition at the XVI São Paulo Bienal, so Monteiro started to paint.
+Towards the end of the 1970s, he contributed comic strips to unlicensed, underground magazines in São Paulo like Boca and Almanak Makongo, and designed front covers for three unique editions of Papagaio.
+His drawings were influenced by American cartoonists Robert Crumb and George McManus.
+After having spent time studying at at the Faculdade de Belas Artes de São Paulo and working in Sérgio Fingermann’s engraving studio, Monteiro visited the XVI São Paulo Bienal in 1981.
+This experience ended up directing his artmaking in a new direction: after becoming so impressed with the the Philip Guston exhibition, Monteiro began to paint.

 Monteiro currently lives and works in São Paulo, Brazil.